Contact Us

 • Pros: You’ll be partnering with someone that will likely have helped establish the standards for auditing and assessment practices.

-• Cons: Having been in the industry for so long, their audit methodology might’ve slipped into a perfunctory approach—a simple checking of boxes.
+• Cons: Having been in the industry for so long, their audit methodology might’ve slipped into an outdated or perfunctory approach—a simple checking of boxes.

 In any case, an audit firm’s value proposition should be clear and readily apparent to you.